-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Nickname: Los Ticos

-Interesting World Cup stat: Lost 4-3 on penalty kicks in the 2014 World Cup quarter-finals to the Netherlands, who didn't even manage a berth in this year's edition.
+Interesting World Cup stat: Lost 4-3 on penalty kicks in the 2014 World Cup quarter-finals to the Netherlands, which didn't even manage a berth in this year's edition.

 Biggest star: Keylor Navas